nicolleharding/Elna-Vedic-Astrology/README.md

 Elna McKenzie is a Vedic Astrologer with 15+ years experience.
 This website aims to share more information about Vedic Astrology, the differences between Western and Vedic Astrology, answer any questions a possible client may have and entice people to book a consultation reading wih Elna.

+The goal of this website is to allow users to understand more about Vedic Astrology, learn about Elna's experience and credentials, have their concerns addressed through FAQs and easily book a consultation.

+The goal of the website is for Elna, is to share information about Vedic Astrology and the lifestyle, whilst increasing interest from possible customers allowing them to enquire about a consultation.

 # Features

 ## Existing Features